zevv/npeg/README.md

   matched.

-* `matchMax`: The highest index into the subject that was reached during parsing, *even if matching did not succeed*.
+* `matchMax`: The highest index into the subject that was reached during parsing, *even if matching was backtracked or did not succeed*.
 This offset is usually a good indication of the location where the matching error occured.

 The following proc are available to retrieve the captured results: